-1. Principles and expectations

-Study Procedures

-1.1 Students Registered on University of Exeter programmes are required to:

-- be in attendance during academic terms and present at all scheduled learning and teaching activities required by the module and/or programme - engage with and participate in all guided independent and group study, assessment and feedback, and any other activities required by the module and/or programme - attend examinations, submit work when required, and otherwise fulfil the academic requirements of their modules and programme

-1.2 The requirements above are recognised by the University of Exeter as important due to the positive impact they can have upon the following:

-- ensuring support for students' welfare, health and wellbeing, for example through implementation of Individual Learning Plans (ILPs) and the Health, Wellbeing and Support for - enhancing a sense of community and enriching the student experience as a result of participation in collaborative learning, social interaction with staff and fellow students, and support from peers - promoting success for all students, regardless of background and/or characteristic - improving academic performance/attainment - improving graduate employment outcomes - heightening student satisfaction in relation to the quality and standard of teaching and learning experiences, academic support, etc

-1.3 'Attendance' encompasses the activity of being present at scheduled learning, teaching and other activities required by the module and/or programme.
-This may include:

-- physical attendance at face-to-face scheduled teaching and/or other learning events as required by the programmes (e.g. lectures, seminars, laboratory sessions, tutorials, fieldtrips and examinations) - virtual attendance at synchronous teaching and/or other learning events as required by the programmes (e.g. video conferencing of live sessions and synchronous participation in an online forum)
+- 1. Principles and expectations - 1.1 Students Registered on University of Exeter programmes are required to: - be in attendance during academic terms and present at all scheduled learning and teaching activities required by the module and/or programme - engage with and participate in all guided independent and group study, assessment and feedback, and any other activities required by the module and/or programme - attend examinations, submit work when required, and otherwise fulfil the academic requirements of their modules and programme - 1.2 The requirements above are recognised by the University of Exeter as important due to the positive impact they can have upon the following: - ensuring support for students' welfare, health and wellbeing, for example through implementation of Individual Learning Plans (ILPs) and the Health, Wellbeing and Support for Study Procedures - enhancing a sense of community and enriching the student experience as a result of participation in collaborative learning, social interaction with staff and fellow students, and support from peers - promoting success for all students, regardless of background and/or characteristic - improving academic performance/attainment - improving graduate employment outcomes - heightening student satisfaction in relation to the quality and standard of teaching and learning experiences, academic support, etc - 1.3 'Attendance' encompasses the activity of being present at scheduled learning, teaching and other activities required by the module and/or programme.
+This may include: - physical attendance at face-to-face scheduled teaching and/or other learning events as required by the programmes (e.g. lectures, seminars, laboratory sessions, tutorials, fieldtrips and examinations) - virtual attendance at synchronous teaching and/or other learning events as required by the programmes (e.g. video conferencing of live sessions and synchronous participation in an online forum)

+Commented [IK34]: might be worth adding the clause aroundif you are expected £f but attempt to join online we might not let yo unless we were warned in advance/the reason is 'pre aproved' - I thin the practitioners course had a list?
-1.4 'Engagement' encompasses the activity of engaging with, and participating in, guided independent or group study activities, assessment and feedback, and any other activities required by the module and/or programme.
-Such activities may include:

-- submitting formative and/or summative assessment - accessing and/or interacting asynchronously with online learning materials, including viewing recap recordings and completing tasks in virtual learning environments - undertaking placements or study abroad - attending Academic Personal Tutorial meetings
+- 1.4 'Engagement' encompasses the activity of engaging with, and participating in, guided independent or group study activities, assessment and feedback, and any other activities required by the module and/or programme.
+Such activities may include: - submitting formative and/or summative assessment - accessing and/or interacting asynchronously with online learning materials, including viewing recap recordings and completing tasks in virtual learning environments - undertaking placements or study abroad - attending Academic Personal Tutorial meetings